Dividend Safety Scores™

 More than just a number, ratings are often published alongside rigorous research reports.
 That way, you can make informed decisions.
 Many customers find as much value in our research as in our ratings.

-Industry nuances are baked in
+Industry nuances baked in

 Our ratings recognize meaningful differences between industries.
 For example, a utility company enjoys more stable earnings than a steelmaker, so a utility can afford to maintain a higher payout ratio.
 We also utilize industry-specific metrics, such as AFFO for REITs and DCF for MLPs.